aaronpowell/aaronpowell.github.io/src/documents/posts/2015-01-01-a-consultant-approach-to-painting.md

---- cson
+---
   title: "A consultants approach to painting"
-date: '2015-01-01'
+  date: "2015-01-01"
-tags: ['random']
+  tags:
-description: """I recently did some painting of our house and here's how to approach it like an IT consultant.
+    - "random"
-"""
+  description: "I recently did some painting of our house and here's how to approach it like an IT consultant."
 ---

 A few months ago my PO, aka wife, pitched a new project, painting our lounge room.
 She decided to go to market and find the right people to do the project.
 Since it's my home too I decided to respond to the RFP as c'mon, how hard can painting a room really be?